In 2022 we commemorated the 200 year anniversary of the death of William Herschel.

 Working with our local community centre

-In 2022 we worked in partnership with Percy Community Centre and the University of Bath as well as several local libraries.
+We were excited to work in partnership with Percy Community Centre and the University of Bath as well as several local libraries.

 A new stonework commission